jamesepatrick/jpatrick.io/readme.md

 # Externally Managed Services

-## Namecheap
+## Porkbun

-[Namecheap](https://www.namecheap.com/) is my current domain name registrar & domain name manager.
+[Porkbun](https://www.porkbun.com/) is my current domain name registrar & domain name manager.
 For this context of this project I only own the `jpatrick.io` domain name.

 ## Hetzner Cloud